 Preheat your oven to 375F and line a half sheet pan with parchment.

 Cut the cauliflower into even sized florets and put them in a large bowl.

-Mix together the remaining ingredients in the oil and toss them with the cauliflower florets.
+Mix together the lemon zest, salt, and crushed garlic in the oil and toss them with the cauliflower florets.

-Spread out the cauliflower onto a the sheet pan and bake until browned round the edges which till take about 20-30 minutes.
+Spread out the cauliflower onto a the sheet pan and sprinkle with the thyme leaves then bake until browned round the edges which till take about 20-30 minutes.